pote/go-msgpack/README.md

   // create and configure options dopts = msgpack.NewDecoderOptions()
   dopts.MapType = reflect.TypeOf(map[string]interface{}(nil))
+  dopts.RawToString = true // only used if binary extension is not configured.

   eopts = msgpack.NewEncoderOptions()

-  // configure extensions, to enable Binary and Time support for tags 1 and 2 dopts.AddExt(reflect.TypeOf([]byte(nil)), 0, msgpack.DecodeBinaryExt)
+  // configure extensions, to enable Binary and Time support for tags 1 and 2
-  dopts.AddExt(reflect.TypeOf(time.Time{}), 1, msgpack.DecodeTimeExt)
+  // Note that configuring Binary Extensions here ensures Raw is string and binary is ext. dopts.AddExt(reflect.TypeOf([]byte(nil)), 0, msgpack.DecodeBinaryExt) dopts.AddExt(reflect.TypeOf(time.Time{}), 1, msgpack.DecodeTimeExt)